dotnet/EntityFramework.Docs/entity-framework/core/logging-events-diagnostics/index.md

 ## Simple logging

-EF Core logs can be accessed from any type of application through the use of <xref:Microsoft.EntityFrameworkCore.DbContextOptionsBuilder.LogTo%2A> when [configuring a DbContext instance](xref:core/dbcontext-configuration/index).
-This configuration is commonly done in an override of <xref:Microsoft.EntityFrameworkCore.DbContext.OnConfiguring%2A?displayProperty=nameWithType>.
+EF Core logs can be accessed from any type of application through the use of <xref:Microsoft.EntityFrameworkCore.DbContextOptionsBuilder.LogTo*> when [configuring a DbContext instance](xref:core/dbcontext-configuration/index).
+This configuration is commonly done in an override of <xref:Microsoft.EntityFrameworkCore.DbContext.OnConfiguring*?displayProperty=nameWithType>.
 For example:

 <!--
     protected override void OnConfiguring(DbContextOptionsBuilder optionsBuilder)